Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 where $\varepsilon^{3\times3}$ is the convolution operation with a kernel size of $3 \times 3$ and a stride of 2 to transfer $F2 \in \mathbb{R}^{C \times H' \times W'}$ and $F3 \in \mathbb{R}^{C' \times H' \times W'}$ to the same shape as $F51G$ and $F51R \in \mathbb{R}^{C \times H \times W}$.
 The operator $\circ$ denotes the element-wise multiplication.

-In contrast to the fusion of only the base part features before splitting into global and regional branches, we propose a different fusion mechanism that utilizes both the global and regional features for their respective branches.
+In contrast to the fusion of only the base part features, we propose a different fusion mechanism that utilizes both the global and regional features for their respective branches.
 Thus, the detailed information of signature strokes can complement to the high-level features in each branch.
-Instead of the commonly-used concatenation, we employ a multiplicative operation as the fusion strategy.
-Multiplication has advantages over concatenation as it allows the gradients of each layer to be correlated with the gradients of the other layers during gradient computation \cite{RN43}.
+In addition, instead of the commonly-used concatenation, we employ a multiplicative operation as the fusion strategy.
+Multiplication has advantages over concatenation as it allows the gradients of each layer to be correlated with the gradients of the other layers during gradient computation \cite{RN37}.
 By using multiplication, features at different levels can depend on and interact with each other during the training process.
-We report ablation studies in the supplemental material to show that multiplication yields better performance compared to concatenation.